MLBartley/mlbartley.github.io/consulting.md

 I am available for statistical consulting projects that may encompass a range of project assistance.
-My specialty and passion is working with folks in ecological and environmental fields, but my skills and expertise are widly applicable to many fields.
-There is no project too small or too large, so please [reach out with inquiries](https://forms.gle/rtuWKvU4etqUYugu5).
+My specialty and passion is working with folks in ecological and environmental fields, but my skills and expertise are widely applicable to many fields.
+There is no project too small or too large, so please [reach out with inquiries](https://forms.gle/H4UrgFKvGFHQr5ow5).

 **Services Offered**